 The last major component designed for end-user replacement is the gripper, otherwise known as the picker.
 Underneath the gripper at the very end away from the shaft, there is a single screw holding the gripper in place.
 On the other end of the gripper, next to the shaft and behind the gripper housing are flex cables that power and control the gripper.
 Disconnect these before removing the screw.
 Once the screw is removed, the gripper can be removed by moving it down and away from the shaft.
 When replacing the gripper, line the two prongs on the back of the gripper up with the slots in the housing.
 Place the screw back in, reconnect the cables and boot the system back up.

 When replacing the gripper, you may need to perform other procedures like alignment or a calibration diagnostic.
 While those instructions go beyond this document, Rimage Support has guides for these processes and can provide assistance.

 While each of these tasks is simple, this document can’t provide all the details for your exact Rimage system.
 The good news is Rimage Support is available to assist.
-Trained technicians can answer questions or provide additional guidance on any of these tasks.
+Either at http://support.rimage.com, e-mail to firstname.lastname@example.org or by phone, trained technicians can answer questions or provide additional guidance on any of these tasks.
 Additional documentation for your specific Rimage system is also available with more details on these tasks.